More than meets the ear.

-I think that the embrace of noise music specifically in regard to its abstractness can be either an attempt to escape meaning in music or an attempt to uncover deeper meaning than may be apparent in other forms of music.
-Put another way, abstraction involves either de-symbolising sound and music or re-symbolising sound and music.
-What do I mean by this?
+- Embracing the abstractness of noise music can be an attempt to escape meaning in music, or an attempt to uncover deeper meaning than may be apparent in other forms of music.

-And to re-symbolise is to find or express or give fresh meaning, value, direction, focus, and purpose to noise.
-Contextual association with a specific worldview or conviction.
-Resonating with something in the ethos or physicality or sonic characteristics of noise and noise music culture.
+- To re-symbolise is to find or express or give fresh meaning, value, direction, focus, and purpose to noise/sound.

 Creation as Symbol

-This begs the question: how do we interpret the symbolism of creation correctly?
-What does the creation symbolise?
-What does it point to?
-And how do we consider these questions without compromising or ignoring the place and value of created things in their non-symbolic dimensions?
+- How do we interpret the symbolism of creation correctly, without compromising or ignoring the place and value of created things in their non-symbolic dimensions?

 Biblical Symbolism is not a Code

 - Creational symbols and creational realities are both necessary – neither are exhaustive in the kind of truth that they hold.

 - The richness of image-bearing truth-revelation shouldn’t be simplified into a code with literal one-to-one equivalency.

 - The key to understanding the symbol is the association that it bears, through connotation, experience, or explanation.
 This association is meaningful exactly because the symbol carries something in itself of those characteristics.